Clinical Psychology

 • Qualified applicants with complete files and who meet or exceed the admissions criteria listed above may be invited to participate in a personal interview.

 • International students or domestic students with credentials from institutions outside the United States are required to have those credentials evaluated by a professional evaluation service.
-Transcripts from colleges and universities outside the U.S. must be evaluated by World Education Services (WES) and submitted to PSYCAS.
-Please see www.wes.org/psycas for instructions.
+Transcripts from colleges and universities outside the U.S. must be evaluated by World Education Services (WES) and submitted to PsychologyCAS.
+Please see https://applications.wes.org/cas/ for instructions.
 Additionally, applicants whose native language is not English must also demonstrate satisfactory proficiency in English Language as measured by the Test of English as a Foreign Language (TOEFL).
 Until these documents have been submitted, an application for admission cannot be considered.

 For information regarding professional licensure, please click here.